 Right on the grounds of the UPR Botanical Garden in Rio Piedras is a little-known museum all about insects.
-Called the the Museum of Entomology and Tropical Biodiversity (of the UPR Mayaguez campus), it houses the largest collection of insects in Puerto Rico.
+Called the the Museo de Entomología y Biodiversidad Tropical or Museum of Entomology and Tropical Biodiversity in English , it houses the largest collection of insects in Puerto Rico.

 While I am not a big lover of insects, I understand their place in the world.
 So while we were visiting the botanical garden, we thought we would check out the "bug museum".